christopher5106/christopher5106.github.io/_posts/2015-07-03-iPython-Jupyter-Spark-Notebook-and-Zeppelin-comparison-for-big-data-in-scala-and-python-for-spark-clusters.markdown

 ---
 layout: post
-title:  "Zeppelin Notebook - big data analysis in Scala or Python in a notebook"
+title:  "Zeppelin Notebook - big data analysis in Scala or Python in a notebook, to Spark clusters"
 date:   2015-07-03 23:00:51
 categories: big data
 ---
 #Zeppelin notebook for big data analysis with Scala / Python on Spark

 ###Which notebooks for my computations ?